M2-branes on Discs and Multi-Charged Spindles: 4d Black Hole Near-Horizons

 \subsubsection{Spindle}

 We now want to study how the metric degenerates around an end-point of the domain of $w$.
-First let us assume that the roots $w_2$ and $w_3$ are single roots\footnote{For a double root the metric around the root looks locally like hyperbolic space.
-It would be interesting if one could find some physical completion of this solution, but this is beyond the scope of this work.} and non-zero\footnote{We will study the case where one of the roots is zero later in section \ref{sec:disc}, since this corresponds to the class of topological disc solutions rather than spindle solutions.}.
+First let us assume that the roots $w_2$ and $w_3$ are single roots\footnote{For a double root the metric around the root looks locally like hyperbolic space, see for example \cite{Gnecchi:2013mja}.} and non-zero\footnote{We will study the case where one of the roots is zero later in section \ref{sec:disc}, since this corresponds to the class of topological disc solutions rather than spindle solutions.}.
 Around such an end-point the metric on $\Sigma$ becomes

 where we changed coordinates to $R^2= \pm(w-w_*)$ in the last line, taking the plus sign for the expansion around $w_2$ and the minus sign for $w_3$.
 Note that $f'(w_2)>0>f'(w_3)$ and the sign introduced in the definition of the new radial coordinate has been absorbed by introducing the norm.
 From \eqref{metricpole} we can see that the metric around the end-point looks locally like that of $\mathbb{R}^2$ if $z$ has period \be \frac{\Delta z}{2\pi}= \frac{2 |w_*|}{|f'(w_*)|}\, . \ee Since we have the same type of degeneration at both poles the space takes the form of a topological sphere.
 For this to be a round sphere we must avoid conical singularities at both poles, i.e. that the period given in \eqref{eq:periodspindlegen} is the same at both end-points \be \bigg|\frac{f'(w_2)}{w_2}\bigg|=\bigg|\frac{f'(w_3)}{w_3}\bigg|\, . \ee Using the explicit form of $f(w)$ this is equivalent to the roots satisfying \be |w_3|(w_2-w_1)(w_4-w_2)=|w_2|(w_3-w_1)(w_4-w_3)\, . \ee For the two roots having the same sign the condition reduces to\footnote{We drop any solutions which sets roots equal or to 0.} \be w_1w_4=w_2 w_3\, , \ee whilst for opposite sign we have \be w_4=\frac{w_2 w_3 (2 w_1-w_2-w_3)}{w_1 w_2+w_1 w_3-2 w_2 w_3}\, . \ee Since the roots of the quartic are particularly unwieldy, in order to study the solutions analytically we will consider the solution in the truncated theories.